maartenpaul/R_Metafer_cellprofiler/README.md

 Depending on the output you can change the thresholds or other parameters to properly segment the nuclei and to detect the foci.
 It is recommended to check the output for a few images from different conditions if the results are satisfactory.

-When running the entire pipeline images will we exported that
+When running the entire pipeline images will we exported that show the nuclear segmentation and foci detection.

 ## Batch analysis